NiharikaKapoor/Code_Metrics/readme.md

    - The tool will output detailed metrics on the console, including the number of functions, variables, and any bracket mismatches.

 3. **Time Complexity Analysis**:
-   - The tool will optionally connect to the OpenAI API to analyze and provide the estimated time complexity of the code.
+   - The tool will optionally connect to the Gemini API to analyze and provide the estimated time complexity of the code.

 ## Contributing